microsoft/BotFramework-Composer/docs/concept-memory.md

 ### Memory in LG

-One of the most powerful features of the Bot Framework system is language generation - particularly when used alongside properties pulled from memory.
+One of the most powerful features of the Bot Framework system is Language Generation - particularly when used alongside properties pulled from memory.
 You can refer to properties in the text of any message - including prompts.
-Properties can also be referred to in LG templates and functions - [learn more about the full scope of language generation system in this section.](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation)
+Properties can also be referred to in LG templates and functions - [learn more about the full scope of Language Generation system in this section.](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation)

 To use the value of a property from memory inside a message, wrap the property reference in curly brackets: `{user.profile.name}`